tasinskii/sequencer/README.md

 - Requires sounddevice, soundfile, and numpy

  :: Current Issues/Future Steps ::
-- Only filenames with no spaces and escape characters are supported.
 - Ability to save sequences and render them to wav files.
 - Realtime audio visualizer